 - Phone-Free Zones

-Set some time aside each day without your phone.
+Set time aside each day without your phone.
 Make a rule that phones are not allowed at the dinner table or in the bedroom in order to increase family time at meals and improve sleep quality.

 - 20-20-20 Rule